-It’s your duty as a business leader to make positive improvements in the evolution of employee voice for the greater success of your organization, employees and the customers served.
+It’s your duty as a business leader to make positive improvements in the evolution of employee voice for the greater success of your organization, employees, and customers served.

 Taking excellent care of your customers yet failing to adequately engage your employees is like spending all your time caring for your child while failing to prioritize your spouse.

 Your employees are your team.
 More than that, your employees are your success and your vitality.
 They’re the magic ingredient in everything.
 The future of your company rides on them.

 Your customer satisfaction rates ride on them.
 And the more engaged they are, the more involved they’ll be.

 No matter what product you’re building or no matter what service you’re offering, your number one priority should be your employees.
 It makes all the difference in the world.

 But you already knew that, right?